Hopsan/hopsan/README.md

 ```
 **Known issues:**

-* Hopsan currently looks like old software due to not inheriting the desktop theme properly, you can go into Options and enable "Native style sheet" to make it look slightly better.
 * The Hopsan snap runs in confinement.
 If the log cache runs out of storage space, you can change temp directory under Options->Plotting, but due to the confinement you do not have many locations to choose from.
 This may cause problems if you are low on disk space.